coderdj/kodiaq/source/monitoringdatabase.rst

 builder (all separate packages) and the databases corresponding to these elements can be found in their documentation.

+The code for the monitoring web frontend is in the OnlineMonitor package.
+This frontend reads from the monitoring db and displays data.
+The DAQ can also be started and stopped via this interface.

 ==========
 Run Modes
 ==========